Frozen & Fun Dog Treats for Hot Summer Days | Hill's Pet

 As the dog days of summer start to heat up, many pet parents look for ways to keep their dogs cool.
 Why not try making some frozen dog treats for summer fun with your pup?
 Frozen treats not only let you experiment in the kitchen, but they may help prevent dehydration and keep your pooch entertained.

 Creative Ways to Cool Down

 Once you gather some healthy treat ingredients and clear out space in the freezer, the possibilities are almost endless.
-Investing in some silicon ice cube trays and ice pop molds allows you to change the size and design of your frozen treats.
+Investing in some silicone ice cube trays and ice pop molds allows you to change the size and design of your frozen treats.
 Both can be filled with a variety of fruits, yogurt, mashed dog food or peanut butter that you can combine in your blender with a little water.
 Always ask your veterinarian before trying a new treat recipe, and make sure treats make up no more than about 10 percent of your dog's daily food.

 Some low sodium or salt free chicken, beef or vegetable broth frozen in ice cubes makes a great treat that's fun to chase across the floor.
 You can even put some of these tasty cubes in water or dry food to encourage your dog to drink more.

 Mashed bananas mixed with a little bit of yogurt can become frozen banana snacks when spooned into an ice cube tray.
-For even more fun, place the banana cube inside a treat holder toy and watch that tail wag away as your pet licks and chews his way to a refreshing snack.
+For even more fun, place the banana cube inside a treat holder toy and watch that tail wag away as your pet licks and chews their way to a refreshing snack.

 A favorite on the list of best frozen dog treats for summer is pumpkin delights.
 A little scoop of this orange vegetable will give your pup some tasty fiber and vitamins.
 The American Kennel Club (AKC) notes that you should be careful to choose plain, canned pumpkin and not sweetened or spiced pie filling.
 Spices and artificial sweeteners can be toxic to your dog.